Protection from discrimination at work

 On this page:

-Protected attributes under the Fair Work Act include:
+The protected attributes under the Fair Work Act are:

 - sexual orientation

 - physical or mental disability

 Adverse action includes doing, threatening or organising any of the following:

 - injuring the employee in their employment (for example, not giving an employee their legal entitlements, such as pay or leave)

 - changing an employee's job to their disadvantage